 Despite this seemingly negative picture, the divorce rate has actually been stable since 2008 and it was, in fact, the 1990s that the divorce rate in England and Wales peaked with 14 per thousand people divorcing within the marriage population.

-It is important, however, that when a couple decides to divorce, the emphasis is placed on the avoidance of ongoing and bitter disputes that delay the complete process for the courts, arbitrators and individuals themselves.
+It is important, however, that when a couple decides to divorce, the emphasis is placed on the avoidance of ongoing and bitter disputes that delay the complete process for the courts, family solicitors, arbitrators and individuals themselves. the emphasis is placed on the avoidance of ongoing and bitter disputes that delay the complete process for the courts, arbitrators and individuals themselves.

 High Profile Cases